pingcap/tidb/docs/design/2021-07-29-hidden-sysvars.md

 Because refactoring code itself can introduce bugs, if the code for these features exists in the server, in the interest of transparency it should be disclosed to the DBA, even if it is highly recommended that the user never use this feature.

-Recommended solution:
+**Recommended solution:**

-* These variables should be migrated to use tidb_experimental_feature_switch.
+* These variables should be migrated to use `tidb_experimental_feature_switch`.
-* The sysvar documentation for tidb_experimental_feature_switch will not document these unsupported flags (See Appendix #1) but instead say:
+* The sysvar documentation for `tidb_experimental_feature_switch` will not document these unsupported flags (See Appendix #1) but instead say:
    > Your TiDB server installation may include additional experimental features not in this list.
 Enabling them is not recommended and could result in data loss.

 ### #4 Non-boolean Experimental Options

 This category of variables is different from Experimental/In Development feature flags because the tidb_experimental_feature_switch only handles boolean switches.

-These variables almost always depend on an experimental feature flag (which will move to tidb_experimental_feature_switch).
+These variables almost always depend on an experimental feature flag (which will move to `tidb_experimental_feature_switch`).
 If they don’t, one might need to be created.

-Recommended Solution:
+**Recommended Solution:**

 * Because the system variable system supports dynamic registration/unregistration, these variables should be removed when the experiment is disabled, and added when the experiment is not enabled.
 * In some cases these variables might have been miscategorized and are instead “Stable” but intended to be deprecated or advanced configuration variables (category #1).

 ### Future Handling

-Internally, we need an explicit guidebook(Sysvar Usage Proposal will be a good choice) for how the variables are added and removed with the evolution of TiDB:
+Internally, we need an explicit guidebook for how the variables are added and removed with the evolution of TiDB:

-When and how a new variable is added.
+* When and how a new variable is added.
 The cons/pros of adding a variable compared with a configuration item.
-When and how a variable will be removed.
+* When and how a variable will be removed.

 Once it is decided, it’s a good idea to publish it the design docs.